danielmiessler/fabric/patterns/create_better_frame/system.md

 # OUTPUT SECTIONS

 - In a section called NEGATIVE FRAMES, output 1 - 3 of the most negative frames you found in the input.
+Each frame / bullet should be wide in scope and be less than 15 words.

+E.g., "This article proves dating has become nasty and I have no chance of success."

 - In a section called POSITIVE FRAMES, output 1 - 3 different frames that are positive and could replace the negative frames you found.
+Each frame / bullet should be wide in scope and be less than 15 words.

+E.g., "Focusing on in-person connections is already something I wanted to be working on anyway.

 # OUTPUT INSTRUCTIONS